-Stream Russian Movies All Day with 3 Accessible Options
+Stream Russian Movies All Day with These Accessible Streaming Services

-In this post, we are going to share a few great sources for streaming Russian movies to provide you with a comprehensive learning experience!
+In this post, we’re going to share a couple of great sources for streaming Russian movies to provide you with a comprehensive learning experience.

 - Why Movies Can Help Us Learn Russian More Efficiently

-After Netflix, Amazon Prime is probably the best-known way to stream movies, and there are many Russian language films available to choose from.
+After Netflix, Amazon’s Prime Video is probably the best-known way to stream movies, and there are many Russian-language films available to choose from.

 You can learn a lot of army/military/war terms in this film, such as солдат (soldier), пистолет (gun) and атака (attack).

-This site only has Russian-language movies, which makes your search much easier, as you don’t need to pick one language and exclude movies in others.
-There are lots of great movies here, so we have gone ahead and included a few different examples for you.
+SovietMoviesOnline.com only has Russian-language movies, which makes your search much easier.
+There are lots of great movies here, so we’ve gone ahead and included a few different examples for you.

 “The Days of the Turbins”

-This movie is based upon the novel “The White Guard” by Mikhail Bulgakov.
+This movie is based on the novel “The White Guard” by Mikhail Bulgakov.

 “Operation Happy New Year”